johanjanssen/JavaUpgrades/README.md

 This project uses Maven, however the issues will be the same with other buildtools.

-This readme first describes the issues and solutions for each Java version.
+This readme first describes the issues and solutions for Java in general and then for each specific Java version.
 After that the various ways to run multiple JDK's on one machine are described.

 The last part also describes how to run the examples.
 For instance the Java 15 examples work on Java 14.
 When run on Java 15 the broken examples will fail, while the fixed ones will succeed.

-# Issues and solutions per Java version

-## Java general
+# Java general challenges
 This document describes the bigger changes of Java.
 There are many more (smaller) items of Java removed.
 This chapter lists the various categories which were removed.
 For detailed information, please look at the release notes:
 - [Java 10](https://www.oracle.com/java/technologies/javase/10-relnote-issues.html)
 - [Java 11](https://www.oracle.com/java/technologies/javase/11-relnote-issues.html)